Advertise Here

 Friday, February 8th, 2008

 I recently came across the book No One Makes You Shop at Wal-Mart, by Tom Slee.
 I didn’t purchase it, but read the first chapter which is available for free at Slee’s website.
 Slee’s title is a bit misleading.
-He argues that while no one makes you shop at Wal-Mart, it is […]
+He argues that while no one makes you shop at Wal-Mart, it is very possible that […]

 Rediscovering My Inner Economist